 Laura was a founding member and contributing arranger for the big band DIVA.
 She remained with the ensemble for six years, playing both lead alto and tenor, and rejoined the band in 2021.
 With DIVA, she has performed at Dizzy's Club in NYC, the annual conferences for the International Association of Jazz Educators, New York’s famed Blue Note jazz club, The Kennedy Center, and such prestigious festivals as Newport, Montreal, Pori, and Berlin.
 Since Diva accompanies a wide range of solo artists, Dreyer also had wonderful opportunities to perform with major talents such as The Manhattan Transfer, Rosemary Clooney, Dave Brubeck, Joe Williams, Jack Jones, Dee Dee Bridgewater, Rebecca Parris, Maurice Hines, Diane Schuur, Slide Hampton, Clark Terry, and many others.

-Dreyer is very active as a music educator, having served on the faculties of Hoff-Barthelson Music School, Church St. School for Music and Art, Jamey Aebersold Jazz Clinics, Cazadero Music and Arts Camp, Jazz Camp West, Léman Conservatory, Village Community School, and Marymount Manhattan.
+Dreyer is very active as a music educator, having served on the faculties of Hoff-Barthelson Music School, Church St. School for Music and Art, Jamey Aebersold Jazz Clinics, Cazadero Music and Arts Camp, Jazz Camp West, Léman Conservatory, Village Community School, and The New York Pops POPSED program.
 Laura was a featured performer and educator in Busan, South Korea at The Friends of Music in Korea Music Festival and regularly conducts clinics and workshops at high schools and colleges which have included The California Jazz Conservatory, Berklee College of Music, Portland State University, The University of Reno, Nevada, and the Jazz Improv Convention.
 Dreyer was a featured columnist in Saxophone Journal for five years, and has written for various other music publications including Jazz Improv Magazine, and Sax on the Web.